rudijs/prps-agentic-v1/prps/templates/prp-planning-base.md

 - Edge cases like offline users, rate limiting
 - Success metrics like delivery rate, user engagement

-The resulting PRD becomes the 'Create a Hello World script in Bash in the src/ directory' input for implementation PRPs like BASE_PRP or SPEC_PRP.
+The resulting PRD becomes the `$ARGUMENTS` input for implementation PRPs like BASE_PRP or SPEC_PRP.